usnistgov/pyPRISM/docs/install.rst

         python -c "from __future__ import print_function; import sys;print(sys.path)"

     If pyPRISM is not listed, there are several reasons why this might have
-    occured:
+    occurred:

     - You are not using the same version of python that you installed pyPRISM to.
-This occurs often when using anaconda because often there is often a "system" python and an "anaconda" python.
+This occurs often when using anaconda because there is often a "system" python and an "anaconda" python.

     - You have not activated the conda environment to which you installed